-Can you explain your experiences and ability to access health services?
+Can you explain your experience and ability to access health services?

 What went well and what could go better?

-How have you found or how have you been finding community in your profession?
+Have you found or how have you been finding community in your health profession?

-If you were to give your first-year self advice, what would that be?
+If you were to give your first-year-self advice, what would it be?

 I would tell myself to seek out Black professors and/or senior students to be my mentor in university.
 Even if they are not in the same field of study, I think it would be a valuable experience to have others in academia who may have shared experiences and could have helped me navigate my university journey.
 I would also tell myself to look into all sorts of healthcare professions.
 I was fortunate enough to discover Occupational Therapy towards the end of my third year of university; I think it would have been nice to know more about different opportunities in healthcare earlier on!